Best Sea Kayaks

 The hull consists of a molded polyethylene material that is relatively lightweight and strong.
-It is designed to withstand easily longer trips in coast waters or in lakes and calmer rivers.
+It is designed to withstand easily longer trips in coastal waters or in lakes and calmer rivers.

 This sea kayak is outfitted with the ability to attach an optional rudder.
 However, most kayakers find that the overall maneuverability of this kayak is good enough to allow them to easily change directions with a simple shifting of their weight or use of a paddle.